i5cnc/i5_robot/README.md

 this repository contains ROS packages which are fully compatible with the [ROS-Industrial](http://wiki.ros.org/Industrial) spec.

-Now, we only tested on ubuntu 16.04(Xenial) with ros kinetic.
+Now, we only tested on ubuntu 16.04(Xenial) with ROS kinetic.

-**i5_driver** is a package that contains some i5 specified ros msgs and srvs.
+**i5_driver** is a package that contains some i5 specified ROS msgs and srvs.
-**i5_driver** is a package that communicate to the controller and convert to ros standard communication.
+**i5_driver** is a package that communicate to the controller and convert to ROS standard communication.
 **i5_resources** is a package that defines some command urdf macro **i5_a3_support** is a package that contains a3 robot(an 3 kilogram 6 joint industrial manipulator) urdf and mesh.
 **i5_a3_ik_fast** is a package that contains ik fast kinematics algorithm for a3 robot.